cjmencias/parcel-ai/DOMAIN.md

 ### US-01: Social Sign-In

 **As a** new user
-**I want to** sign up or log in with Google or Apple
+**I want to** sign up or log in with Google
 **So that** I can start booking without creating a password

 **Acceptance Criteria:**
-- Sign-in with Google/Apple button is visible on the welcome screen
+- Sign-in with Google button is visible on the welcome screen
 - Upon successful OAuth, the user lands on the Home screen already authenticated
 - If OAuth fails, an error message explains the issue